chapel-lang/chapel/doc/rst/technotes/gpu.rst

 the arguments to the "blockSize" and "itersPerThread" attributes are positive and non-zero.

-To apply attributes to expression-level loops such as promoted function calls or ``foreach`` expressions, Chapel also (experimentally) supports decorating variable declarations with GPU attributes.
+To apply attributes to expression-level loops such as :ref:`promoted function calls <Promotion>` or ``foreach`` expressions, Chapel also (experimentally) supports decorating variable declarations with GPU attributes.
 In the following example, an array ``A`` is initialized from a ``foreach`` expression, where two GPU attributes are used to control the execution of the expression on the GPU:

 .. code-block:: chapel